15 Top Reasons to Visit Iceland

 A face-to-face encounter with the Icelandic whales in their natural habitat is an experience beyond comparison.
 If you’re wondering where to find puffins, many whale tours include the busy seaside cliffs where Iceland's colorful ambassadors nest in rocky crevices or burrow in the soil.

 These beautiful birds are fun to observe on their own, but the puffin colonies are truly a sight to behold in summer.
-To get the most out of your wildlife-watching trip, consider one of many whale-watching and puffin tours that fit your itinerary and traveling style.
-Or check out on of the many bird-watching tours that include puffins.
+To get the most out of your wildlife-watching trip, consider one of the many whale-watching and puffin tours that fit your itinerary and traveling style.
+Or check out one of the many bird-watching tours that include puffins.

 12. Go on a Thingvellir National Park Adventure